Canada Emergency Response Benefit – Details and Eligibility

-- The CERB is a $2,000 a month taxable benefit paid for up to 24 weeks for “workers” (defined below) who lose their income, but not necessarily their job, as a result of the COVID-19 pandemic.
+- The CERB was a $2,000 a month taxable benefit paid for up to 24 weeks for “workers” (defined below) who lost their income, but not necessarily their job, as a result of the COVID-19 pandemic.

 - The Government has noted that the EI system was not designed to process the unprecedented volume of applications received.
 Given this situation, all Canadians who have ceased working due to COVID-19, whether they are EI-eligible or not, would be able to receive the CERB to ensure they have timely access to the income support they need.

 - A person must first meet the definition of a “worker” and then must require income support due to certain reasons related to COVID-19 (“eligible reasons”)

 - The definition of a “worker” is a person who:

 - Is at least 15 years of age;

 - In 2019 or in the 12-month period preceding the day they apply for the CERB has a total income of at least $5,000 from the following sources:

 - Non-eligible dividends;